-For the performance-based LTIP Units, there are two separate, equally-weighted performance metrics: (i) three-year average Same-Center NOI growth measured against a peer group of nine public retail REITs (listed below) and (ii) three-year Core FFO per share growth measured against the same peer group.
+For the performance-based LTIP Units, there are two separate, equally-weighted performance metrics: (i) three-year average Same-Center NOI growth measured against a peer group of eight public retail REITs (listed below) and (ii) three-year Core FFO per share growth measured against the same peer group.
 At the end of the three-year performance period, 50% of the award earned based on achievement of the performance metrics vests and the remaining 50% of the earned award vests on the one-year anniversary of such date, subject to continued employment.
 The threshold, target, and maximum levels for the performance-based LTIP Units were as follows:

-Metric Threshold (25% Payout) Target (50% Payout) Maximum (100% Payout) Three-Year Average Same-Center NOI Growth 25th Percentile of Peer Group 50th Percentile of Peer Group 75th Percentile of Peer Group Three-Year Core FFO per Share Growth 25th Percentile of Peer Group 50th Percentile of Peer Group 75th Percentile of Peer Group
+Metric Weighting Threshold (25% Payout) Target (50% Payout) Maximum (100% Payout) Three-Year Average Same-Center NOI Growth 50% 25th Percentile of Peer Group 50th Percentile of Peer Group 75th Percentile of Peer Group Three-Year Core FFO per Share Growth 50% 25th Percentile of Peer Group 50th Percentile of Peer Group 75th Percentile of Peer Group

-For the 2019 LTIP Program, the nine public retail REITs against which we will measure these metrics were:
+For the 2020 LTIP Program, the eight public retail REITs against which we will measure these metrics are:

-Brixmor Property Group Kite Realty Group Trust Retail Opportunity Investments Corp.
-Cedar Realty Trust, Inc. Ramco-Gershenson Properties Trust Retail Properties of America, Inc. Kimco Realty Corporation Regency Centers Corporation Weingarten Realty Investors
+Brixmor Property Group Kimco Realty Corporation Kite Realty Group Trust RPT Realty Regency Centers Corporation Retail Opportunity Investments Corp.
+Retail Properties of America, Inc. Weingarten Realty Investors

-In addition, a net asset value ("NAV") modifier will be applied if the growth in the Company's NAV per share for the performance period is negative.
-Specifically, to the extent performance above the target level is achieved at the end of the performance period because our three-year average Same-Center NOI growth and/or three-year average Core FFO growth for the performance period exceeds the 50th percentile of our peer group, yet the Company's NAV per share growth for that same performance period is negative, the amount of earned awards will be capped at the target amount.
+In addition, a NAV modifier will be applied if the growth in the Company's NAV per share for the performance period is negative.
+Specifically, to the extent performance above the target level is achieved at the end of the performance period, yet the Company's NAV per share growth for that same performance period is negative, the amount of earned awards will be capped at the target amount.
 The remaining amount of awards (the difference between those that would have otherwise been earned based on actual performance and the capped amount at target level) may become earned and thereafter vested if the Company's NAV per share growth becomes positive at any point of time measured from the beginning of the performance period through up to five years following the completion of the performance period, assuming continued employment on such date; otherwise, the LTIP Units will be forfeited.